Prakash-Dhankecha/PBL-File-Catagorizer/README.md

 # PBL-File-Catagorizer

-download the package tkinter if needed.

-Then simply run the File

-The first window appering is the choose the directory where files was stored and un-organized and second window is for choose the directory where the moved with organize
+# The first window appering is the choose the directory where is un-organized files and second window is appear for choose the directory where the organized files moved